belvedere-trading/pywinservicemanager/readme.md

 ## How to run Unit Tests

-1.  pip install nose
+1.  pip install nose, mock
-2. From the module's root directory, run 'python ./testRunner.py'
+2. From the module's root directory, run 'nosetests .'

 ## Usage
 ---